International Fragrance Association

 The International Fragrance Association (IFRA) is the global representative body of the fragrance industry.
 It seeks to represent the collective interests of the industry and promote the safe use of fragrances through regulation.

 The association was founded in 1973 and has its head office in Geneva, Switzerland, and its operations centre in Brussels, Belgium.
+Its membership includes multinational companies (known as 'Regular Members'), national associations, and supporting members from countries where IFRA does not have a national association.
 As of October 2022, its membership includes seven multinational companies (known as 'Regular Members') and 23 national associations.
-There are twelve 'Supporting Members' from countries where and IFRA does not have a national association.
+There are twelve 'Supporting Members'.

 IFRA is led by a president, Alexander Mohr PhD, and by a Board headed by its chairman, Paul Andersson.

 History

 In 2020, in response to the ongoing and increasing focus on sustainability in the beauty and fragrance sectors, IFRA, in association with the International Organization of the Flavor Industry (IOFI), launched the "IFRA-IOFI Sustainability Charter."
 This charter has subsequently been updated with a second edition launched in 2023, with a third planned for 2025.